Prepare for your visit

 With Brisbane's skyline now thick with the shimmering glass and steel of corporate towers, it is easy for young people to underestimate just how important this classic sandstone and porphyry house was in the early years of settlement.
 Understanding that it was a virtual palace against the backdrop of a 'shantytown of huts scattered throughout the bush' will better place students to appreciate its symbolic power and the role it played in the establishment of Queensland.

-For School visits to Old Government House last 45–60 minutes and are designed to complement visits to Parliament House by upper primary students.
+Self-guided school tours to Old Government House are 30 minutes and are designed to complement visits to Parliament House by upper primary students.

 The interpretative exhibits in the house utilise interactive displays and screen narratives to engage students with the life and social structure of colonial Queensland.